-This service will help you move from an office-based to a remote-based work environment in ten days.
+This service will help you create an attractive remote-based work environment for your employees.
 We will create an online work community whose benefits will have long-lasting positive effects on the productivity and morale of your workforce.

 Propelled into a remote work environment, managers and employees will instinctively try to replicate their traditional work environment.
 But they soon realize the differences: no face-to-face meetings, no informal talk at the coffee machine, impossibility to check what every employee does every single minute.

 If these issues are not taken care of immediately, bigger issues will arise quickly: loss of trust between management and employees, uncontrolled suspicions and rumors appearing from seemingly nowhere, a general feeling of frustration with the difficulty to work efficiently as a remote team, loss of motivation and vision.